-The user may also have the option to label the device they’re using as trusted, so they won’t have to repeat the process every time they log in on that device.
-However, if logging in on a new, unrecognized device, they will be prompted to re-verify their identity by entering a new unique code.
+The user may also have the option to label the device they’re using as trusted so they won’t have to repeat the authentication process every time they log in on that device.
+However, when logging in on a new, unrecognized device, they will be prompted to re-verify their identity by entering a new unique code.
 That means anytime a cybercriminal attempts to log in, they would also have to have email or cell phone access to infiltrate your network.
 This forces hackers to determine where the access code is going and hack that device or account as well, which is much more challenging.
 Most hackers are looking for a quick and easy way of stealing data, so they will move on to another target.

 Some advanced 2FA systems now incorporate biometrics or key fobs such as Yubikey.
 Our preferred 2FA vendor, Duo, also supports Yubikey so the user has to present a physical device they have possession of to authenticate.
 The user may have to press their finger against a fingerprint scanner or look into a camera with facial recognition before they can log in.
 Or in the case of Yubikey they have to insert the key fob and press the button on it.
 These options aren’t as popular as using an authenticator app simply because they require additional hardware that the company may not want to invest in.
 However, they may become more popular in the future when this type of equipment becomes much more commonplace.